kdonthi/Google-Hash-Code/README.md

 I have given two .in files for testing.

 If you just want to look at the code, go to hashcode.c.
-If you want to look at the problem statement, go to problemstatement.c.
+If you want to look at the problem statement, go to problemstatement.pdf.
 Any suggestions for improvement are welcomed.